-FEDERAL WAY, WASHINGTON -- My computer cannot open the file from the shot cut on the desktop screen.
-I ran the antivirus program and found no virus, so I bring my computer to OfficeMax since I have the free system screen coupon.
-Drew the tech guy over there was nice and told me that he need to get the system diagnostic and fix for $120s.
+FEDERAL WAY, WASHINGTON -- My computer cannot open the file from the shortcut on the desktop screen.
+I ran the antivirus program and found no virus, so I bring my computer to OfficeMax since I have the free system screen coupon. ** the tech guy over there was nice and told me that he need to get the system diagnostic and fix for $120s.
 And he said if it not fixed, I will get a refund so there are no risk for me.
 I left the computer with him overnight.

 I came back to them 2 days after and they told me that it can't be fixed!
 So I asked for the refund per promised.
 The tech guy told me that I have to come on Thursday 19th to get the manager to approve the refund.
 I came back and the assistant manager told me that "NO WAY" point blank.

+OREM, UTAH -- In short, the service in the store was horrible, the warranty is a scam, and the entire thing was deceptive, degrading, and despicable.
 I purchased an office chair at this OfficeMax on 9/15/11.
 It was a $180 chair that was discounted to $100.
 I was told by the sales associate and a manager or supervisor that if I purchased the 3 year warranty on the chair that it would be replaced if anything happened to it, no questions asked.

 I was wary of this promise so I checked the service protection booklet as well.
 It said that "If your furniture fails, we arrange to have it repaired and pay the bill - no deductibles, no hidden fees.
 If your product cannot be repaired, it will be replaced."